evgenyneu/evgenii.com/app/_posts/blog/2014-03-02-taming-google-penguin.md

 Find people who are influential in your space and let them know about your content.

 Look for great resources online that will be willing to link to you.
-Contact their creators with and ask them if they are interested to see your page.
+Contact their creators and ask them if they are interested to see your page.

 _"You linked to something similar.
 You have a page about this topic.
 I just put together a page about it.
 Let me know if you want to check it out."_